Darshit2012/emotion-sentiment-analyzer/README.md

 ## 🤝 Contributing

-This is a final-year B.Tech project.
-While contributions are welcome, please note:
+Contributions are welcome, please note:
 - Fork the repository and create feature branches
 - Follow existing code style and documentation standards
 - Add tests for new features